ryang-phunware/maas-ads-ios-sdk/README.md

 ...

 - (void)locationManager:(CLLocationManager *)manager didUpdateToLocation:(CLLocation *)newLocation fromLocation:(CLLocation *)oldLocation {
     // Notify the TapIt! banner when the location changes.
-New location will be used the next time an ad is requested [self.tapitAd updateLocation:newLocation];
+New location will be used the next time an ad is requested.
+    [self.tapitAd updateLocation:newLocation];
 }

 ...

-// Stop monitoring location when done to conserve battery life [self.locationManager stopMonitoringSignificantLocationChanges];
+// To stop monitoring location when complete to conserve battery life:
+[self.locationManager stopMonitoringSignificantLocationChanges];
 ~~~~